-Washington, pushing Trump administration, wants more say in Hanford cleanup
+Washington state, pushing Trump administration, wants more say in Hanford cleanup

 White’s resignation became public last Friday, two days after Bellon sent her letter.
 On Tuesday, an Energy Department official confirmed that Bellon’s letter had been received, and said, “We will be responding to the Washington Department of Ecology through the proper channels.”

 Controversy over the future of the Hanford cleanup also has been stoked by an Energy Department proposal, which could be finalized this week.
-It would change the definition of high-level radioactive waste,. allowing more materials in Hanford tanks to be classified as low-level waste.
+It would change the definition of high-level radioactive waste, allowing more materials in Hanford tanks to be classified as low-level waste.
 If the definition is changed, more of the waste could bypass the treatment complex and be disposed of through less costly options, such as encasing some of the material in grout.

 Gov. Jay Inslee and Attorney General Bob Ferguson, in January, declared their “strong opposition” to the proposal to change the definition of high-level radioactive waste, saying it would leave “the Columbia River and the surrounding community with unacceptable levels of risk.”

 Hanford operations, which began during World War II, produced plutonium for nuclear weapons, including the bomb dropped over Nagasaki.
-By the time the last reactor shut down in 1988, Hanford, which spreads across 586 square miles of a federal site in south-central Washington, ranked as the most contaminated nuclear site in North America.
+By the time the last reactor shut down in 1988, Hanford, which spreads across 586 square miles of south-central Washington, ranked as the most contaminated nuclear site in North America.

 The state signed a 1989 agreement with the Energy Department and the Environmental Protection Agency to guide Hanford restoration work.
 Since then, it has repeatedly gone to federal court to set deadlines for different parts of the tank waste cleanup, and then gone back to court when it looked like those dates would not be met.